aklump/check-pages/documentation/source/cheatsheet.md

   expect: 200
 ```

-## Check Redirect
+## Is an URL Redirecting As Expected?

-For pages that redirect you can check for both the status code and the final
+For pages that redirect you can check for both the status code and the final location.  (`redirect` and `location` may be used interchangeably.)
-location.  (`redirect` is a synonym for `location`.)

 ```yaml
 -